37 Best Things To Do In Florence, Italy

 If visiting the Galleria dell’Accademia is among the unmissable things to do in Florence, Michelangelo’s David plays a big role in it!

-There is much history and background knowledge to truly appreciate David’s statue that has been held in the Gallery since 1873.
-The statue was first intended to be displayed on the rooftops of the Duomo, but due its colossal size (you’ll realize how big it is once you get close to it), it was placed outside the Palazzo Vecchio, in the Piazza Signoria.
+There is much history and background knowledge to truly appreciate David’s statue, which has been in the Gallery since 1873.
+The statue was first intended to be displayed on the rooftops of the Duomo, but due to its colossal size (you’ll realize how big it is once you get close to it), it was placed outside the Palazzo Vecchio, in the Piazza Signoria.

-A committee of thirty Florentine citizens, that included the artists Leonardo da Vinci and Sandro Botticelli, was convened for this decision to be made.
+A committee of thirty Florentine citizens, including the artists Leonardo da Vinci and Sandro Botticelli, was convened to make this decision.

 Such superb work has not been witnessed before.
 Though an artist, architect, and scholar, Michelangelo considered himself a sculptor.
-In 1501 he was commissioned the work, and the statue was unveiled in September 1504.
-The 26-year-old Michelangelo at the time was called to Rome by the Pope himself (Giulio II) to paint the Sistine Chapel.
+In 1501, he was commissioned to create the work, which was unveiled in September 1504.
+The 26-year-old Michelangelo was called to Rome by the Pope himself (Giulio II) to paint the Sistine Chapel.

-Described as ‘daringly anti-classical’, Michelangelo portrayed David before the battle with the giant Goliath, taken from the Old Testament story.
-His attitude is strong, arrogant, with his expression telling of an inner battle within himself.
+Described as ‘daringly anti-classical,’ Michelangelo portrayed David before the battle with the giant Goliath, taken from the Old Testament story.
+His attitude is strong and arrogant, and his expression tells of an inner battle within himself.

 It is all in the details: his hands are perfectly proportioned and carved beautifully to be knotted and to have enlarged veins, signaling the tension and preparation for battle.
 He even sculpted the pupils in the shape of hearts.